librato/api-docs/source/includes/_annotations.md

 Parameter | Definition
 --------- | ----------
 title | The title of an annotation is a string and may contain spaces.
 The title should be a short, high-level summary of the annotation e.g. `v45 Deployment`.
-The title is a required parameter to create an annotation. source `optional` | A string which describes the originating source of an annotation when that annotation is tracked across multiple members of a population.
-Examples: foo3.bar.com, user-123, 77025. description `optional` | The description contains extra meta-data about a particular annotation.
-The description should contain specifics on the individual annotation e.g. `Deployed 9b562b2: shipped new feature foo!` A description is not required to create an annotation. links `optional` | An optional list of references to resources associated with the particular annotation.
+The title is a required parameter to create an annotation. source<br>`optional` | A string which describes the originating source of an annotation when that annotation is tracked across multiple members of a population.
+Examples: foo3.bar.com, user-123, 77025. description<br>`optional` | The description contains extra meta-data about a particular annotation.
+The description should contain specifics on the individual annotation e.g. `Deployed 9b562b2: shipped new feature foo!` A description is not required to create an annotation. links<br>`optional` | An optional list of references to resources associated with the particular annotation.
 For example, these links could point to a build page in a CI system or a changeset description of an SCM.
 Each link has a tag that defines the link's relationship to the annotation.
-See the [link documentation](#add-link-to-annotation-event) for details on available parameters. start_time `optional` | The [unix timestamp](http://en.wikipedia.org/wiki/Unix_time) indicating the the time at which the event referenced by this annotation started.
-By default this is set to the current time if not specified. end_time `optional` | The [unix timestamp](http://en.wikipedia.org/wiki/Unix_time) indicating the the time at which the event referenced by this annotation ended.
+See the [link documentation](#add-link-to-annotation-event) for details on available parameters. start_time<br>`optional` | The [unix timestamp](http://en.wikipedia.org/wiki/Unix_time) indicating the the time at which the event referenced by this annotation started.
+By default this is set to the current time if not specified. end_time<br>`optional` | The [unix timestamp](http://en.wikipedia.org/wiki/Unix_time) indicating the the time at which the event referenced by this annotation ended.
 For events that have a duration, this is a useful way to annotate the duration of the event.
 This parameter is optional and defaults to null if not set.

 ## Add Link to Annotation Event